Setting Up and Installing the Claude Agent SDK

 Initializing your project

-mkdir my-agent && cd my-agent
+mkdir client-brief-agent && cd client-brief-agent

 bun init -y

-bun init -y creates a new Bun project with a package.json and some starter files.
+bun init -y creates a new Bun project with a package.json and starter files.
 You do not need to touch most of them.

-Now install the Agent SDK:
+Install the Agent SDK:

 bun add @anthropic-ai/claude-agent-sdk